 A Heating Zone refers to the piping system that carries hot water from the boiler to your rooms, and back to the boiler.
 This is also commonly called a heating circuit.
 The rooms could have radiators or underfloor heating in them.

-tado° devices can communicate between each other to only turn the heating on when it’s needed.
+tado° devices can communicate with each other to ensure that the heating is only turned on when it’s needed.
 This allows for the smart control of your heating and thus improves the efficiency of your heating system.

 The tado° device that is the main controller of a Heating Zone is called the Zone Controller.
 This can be either a Smart Thermostat, a tado° Wireless Receiver or an Extension Kit.
 Other tado° devices, such as Smart Radiator Thermostats or Wireless Temperature Sensors can communicate with the Zone Controller to request heating.